Configure mobile phones to access email

 For device-specific information about setting up Microsoft Exchange-based email on a phone or tablet, see Set up a mobile device using Office 365 for business.

 Configure a mobile phone to use Exchange ActiveSync

 Most mobile phones and devices are capable of using Autodiscover to configure the mobile email client to use Exchange ActiveSync.
 To configure an email account on most mobile phones, you'll need two pieces of information.

 The user's password

 If the mobile phone is unable to contact the Exchange server automatically through Autodiscover, you'll need to set up the mobile phone manually.
 Manual setup requires the user's email address and password, as well as the Exchange ActiveSync server name.
-In most organizations, the Exchange ActiveSync server name is the same as the Outlook Web App server name without the /owa, for example, mail.contoso.com.
+In most organizations, the Exchange ActiveSync server name is the same as the Outlook on the web (formerly known as Outlook Web App) server name without the /owa, for example, mail.contoso.com.

 Windows Phone synchronization